-Case Study: Warwick Davis (Comicus in the community)
+Warwick Davis Working With Education (Comicus in the Community)

 Nacro Education (Spalding) provides an alternative to college for 16-18 year olds.
 Nacro students may have struggled at school or attended alternative provision, and some of the students may have had disruption to their studies due to personal issues.
 Nacro Education Spalding provides a highly supportive educational environment to build confidence in a small group setting.
 The staff are specialist in supporting the development of personal and social skills, and 80% of the students go on to college, work, or an apprenticeship.
 Nacro caters for young people who, despite being outside of mainstream post-GCSE education, can achieve vocational qualifications in childcare, employment skills, retail and child care, as well as GCSE maths and English.
 The college recruit all year so students can work towards qualifications at any point in the year

 Nacro Education was proud of their new building and refurbishment.
 The student population was growing but saw this opening as a way of promoting the establishment, making it known to a wider community.
 However, there was no budget for marketing, PR or advertising to help promote this event.
 The feeling was if they could arrange a high-profile guest which fitted the organisations values to open the new building and speak to the students it would gain much needed media interest and publicity.

 Nacro contacted the Comicus office.
 We approached international film star Warwick Davis, who despite becoming a leading actor Warwick, had his own issues in life to overcome before performing in high profile films, becoming a major name across the world.
 Warwick is in demand all over the globe, but gives his time generously when he can.
 Comicus explained the project and the Educational establishment to him, finding a date in his packed diary we secured Warwick’s attendance at the college.